valkey-io/valkey-doc/docs/reference/cluster-spec.md

 A node flags another node with the `PFAIL` flag when the node is not reachable for more than `NODE_TIMEOUT` time.
 Both master and replica nodes can flag another node as `PFAIL`, regardless of its type.

-The concept of non-reachability for a Redis Cluster node is that we have an **active ping** (a ping that we sent for which we have yet to get a reply) pending for longer than `NODE_TIMEOUT`.
+The concept of non-reachability for a Valkey Cluster node is that we have an **active ping** (a ping that we sent for which we have yet to get a reply) pending for longer than `NODE_TIMEOUT`.
 For this mechanism to work the `NODE_TIMEOUT` must be large compared to the network round trip time.
 In order to add reliability during normal operations, nodes will try to reconnect with other nodes in the cluster as soon as half of the `NODE_TIMEOUT` has elapsed without a reply to a ping.
 This mechanism ensures that connections are kept alive so broken connections usually won't result in false failure reports between nodes.

 **FAIL flag:**